 Do you have time to spare, need exercise and all the fresh air you can handle?
 Why not become actively involved?

-We currently raise money to maintain and develop the canal through running trip boats and by serving refreshments at the Café.
+We currently raise money to maintain and develop the Canal by running trip boats, serving refreshments at the Café, hiring rowing boats and selling paddleboard, canoe and fishing licences.

-We carry 10,000 passengers on the boats each year and serve nearly 40,000 customers at the shop/Café.
+We carry over 10,000 passengers on the boats each year and serve nearly 40,000 customers at the Cafe.
 We are a completely voluntary organisation and we could not operate without our loyal group of volunteers.

 As a volunteer, you can . . .

-- Discover more about the Chichester Ship Canal, the local history, nature and environment.
+- Discover more about Chichester Canal, the local history, nature and environment.

-- Acquire skills such as hospitality, retailing, first aid, engineering and driving boats.
+- Acquire skills such as hospitality, retail, first aid, engineering and driving boats.

 - Take part in trips and events.